 It's the one piece of furniture we all take for granted, but choosing a bed that's good for your health is as important as choosing one for comfort.
-Use our essential guide in association with Real Homes Magazine as your first step to a perfect night's sleep - click here to subscribe and have expert advice delivered to your door every month!
+Use our essential bed buying guide as your first step to a perfect night's sleep.

 Your bed should be the biggest your room can allow.
 Having a large bed means you are less likely to disturb your partner.
 The common size of a British double bed isn't really big enough for two people to sleep in comfortably, which explains why people have more restless nights when with someone then when alone.
 Did you know that a standard 4ft 6" bed allows each adult the same equivalent of space a baby has in a bed?
-Ideally you should opt for a kingsize bed which measures 5ft x 6ft 6".
+Ideally you should opt for a King Size Bed which measures 5ft x 6ft 6".
 That way you can rest assured you will get a good night's sleep.
 View all sizes of bed here.

 Bedsteads are available in almost limitless styles and colours -metal and leather are particularly popular at the moment.
 Many are supplied flat-packed, and so can help with any of the problems associated with getting divans up stairs or through tricky doorways.
 Remember, if you're buying a bedstead, it's even more important to get the mattress right.
 The slatted base can reduce the life expectancy of a sprung mattress, so foam mattresses are ideal with this kind of bed.
 A sprung-slatted base will have a softer feel, and will prolong the life of your mattress.